byllyfish/exacl/README.md

 - Manipulate the access ACL and default ACL independently on Linux.
 - Manipulate the ACL's own flags on macOS.
 - Use the platform specific text formats.

+The low level API uses the `Acl` class which wraps the native ACL object.
+Each `Acl` is immutable once constructed.
+To manipulate its contents, you can retrieve a mutable vector of `AclEntry`, modify the vector's contents, then create a new `Acl`.